HumanSignal/label-studio/docs/source/blog/webhook-blog.md

     --output text \
     --query 'Role.Arn')
 ```

-Then attach a policy to that role to give it additional access to run Lambda functions.
+3. Attach a policy to that role to give it additional access to run Lambda functions.
 From the command line, run the following:
 ```bash
 aws iam attach-role-policy --role-name LsCustomWebhook --policy-arn arn:aws:iam::aws:policy/service-role/AWSLambdaBasicExecutionRole
 ```

-Define the policy needed to allow the Lambda function to invoke the SageMaker endpoint for the pipeline that you created with your model.
+4. Define the policy needed to allow the Lambda function to invoke the SageMaker endpoint for the pipeline that you created with your model.
 From the command line, run the following:
 ```bash
 POLICY=$(echo -n '{"Version":"2012-10-17","Statement":[{"Sid":"VisualEditor0","Effect":"Allow","Action":["sagemaker:StartPipelineExecution","sagemaker:InvokeEndpoint"],"Resource":"*"}]}')
 ```

-Create the policy in AWS.
+5. Create the policy in AWS.
 From the command line, run the following:
 ```bash
 POLICY_ARN=$(aws iam create-policy \
     --policy-name AllowSmInvokeEndpoint \